mohamedsayedantar/Item_Catalog/README.md

 # Item_Catalog
-a web application provide several categories each category contain its own items, visitors can see all items and each category items and also can see each item description, authenticated users can add items or edit or delete there own items only, this web application uses google 3rd party authentication to authenticate the users.
+a web application provide several categories each category contain its own items, visitors can see all items and each category items and also can see each item description, authenticated users can add items or edit or delete their own items only, this web application uses google 3rd party authentication to authenticate the users.